bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-07-27-newsletter.md

   defined in BIP340-342, is designed to support batch validation of [schnorr signatures][topic schnorr signatures] in the future.
-  Andrew Chow gives an additional reason for the behavior, noting that certain malleability concerns are also mitigated by this approach.
+  Andrew Chow gives an additional reason for the behavior, noting that certain malleability concerns are also mitigated by this approach. {% assign timestamp="30:41" %}

-- [What are packages in Bitcoin Core and what is their use case?]({{bse}}114305) Antoine Poinsot explains [packages][bitcoin docs packages] (a grouping of related transactions), their relation to [package relay][topic package relay], and a recent [package relay BIP proposal][news201 package relay].
+- [What are packages in Bitcoin Core and what is their use case?]({{bse}}114305) Antoine Poinsot explains [packages][bitcoin docs packages] (a grouping of related transactions), their relation to [package relay][topic package relay], and a recent [package relay BIP proposal][news201 package relay]. {% assign timestamp="34:17" %}

 - [How much blockspace would it take to spend the complete UTXO set?]({{bse}}114043) Murch explores a hypothetical scenario of consolidating all existing UTXOs.
-He provides blockspace calculations for each output type and concludes the process would take about 11,500 blocks.
+He provides blockspace calculations for each output type and concludes the process would take about 11,500 blocks. {% assign timestamp="37:43" %}

-- [Does an uneconomical output need to be kept in the UTXO set?]({{bse}}114493) Stickies-v notes that while provably unspendable UTXOs including `OP_RETURN` or scripts larger than the max script size are removed from the UTXO set, removing [uneconomical outputs][topic uneconomical outputs] could cause issues, including a hard fork as Pieter Wuille points out, if those outputs are spent.
+- [Does an uneconomical output need to be kept in the UTXO set?]({{bse}}114493) Stickies-v notes that while provably unspendable UTXOs including `OP_RETURN` or scripts larger than the max script size are removed from the UTXO set, removing [uneconomical outputs][topic uneconomical outputs] could cause issues, including a hard fork as Pieter Wuille points out, if those outputs are spent. {% assign timestamp="39:37" %}

-- [Is there code in libsecp256k1 that should be moved to the Bitcoin Core codebase?]({{bse}}114467) Similar to other efforts to modularize areas of the Bitcoin Core codebase like [libbitcoinkernel][libbitcoinkernel project] or [process separation][devwiki process separation], Pieter Wuille notes a clear area of responsibility of the [libsecp256k1][] project: everything that involves operations on private or public keys.
+- [Is there code in libsecp256k1 that should be moved to the Bitcoin Core codebase?]({{bse}}114467) Similar to other efforts to modularize areas of the Bitcoin Core codebase like [libbitcoinkernel][libbitcoinkernel project] or [process separation][devwiki process separation], Pieter Wuille notes a clear area of responsibility of the [libsecp256k1][] project: everything that involves operations on private or public keys. {% assign timestamp="47:07" %}

-- [Mining stale low-difficulty blocks as a DoS attack]({{bse}}114241) Andrew Chow explains that [assumevalid][assumevalid notes] and more recently [`nMinimumChainWork`][Bitcoin Core #9053] help filter out low-difficulty chain attacks.
+- [Mining stale low-difficulty blocks as a DoS attack]({{bse}}114241) Andrew Chow explains that [assumevalid][assumevalid notes] and more recently [`nMinimumChainWork`][Bitcoin Core #9053] help filter out low-difficulty chain attacks. {% assign timestamp="48:32" %}

 ## Releases and release candidates